Cancel anytime

 Average Trading Volume

-The average trading volume is moderate, varying with market interest in Yen movements.
+The average trading volume of YCS suggests moderate liquidity, but this can fluctuate significantly based on market interest in Yen movements.

 Bid-Ask Spread